BauhausUniversity/cuttlefish/find_word/README.md

 If the search “word” is composed of multiple words use hyphens

 use the flag `-v` or `--verbose` for verbose output.

+The output xml file contains a snippet of xml code which can be pasted into a shotcut .mlt file.
+For this make a new Shotcut document and put the source video in the playlist.
+Then save and close the document and use a text editor to replace the playlist part with the snippet from this python script.